king-h/XRemoteRaspi/README.md

 # XRemoteRaspi
-XRemoteRaspi is a docker container image based on resin/rpi-raspbian allowing to control applications.
-This image can be used in combination e.g. with LibreELEC to run graphical applications
+XRemoteRaspi is a docker base image derived from the base image of "resin/rpi-raspbian".
+This image allows to remote control graphical applications executed on a Raspberry Pi (ARM).
+It can be used in combination with media center JEOS solutions like LibreELEC to run headless applications.